henrikferrara/Crescente/README.md

   * [Future Work](#future-work)

 ## About

+The development of Crescente was heavily inspired by a list of things.
+Among those, there was a deep need to dive into the DIY world of new instruments, alongside an urge to find ways of making an electronic instrument enable expressivity, through gesture and physicality.
+Some existing NIMEs also inspired how this prototype came to be, such as ["De Shroom"][DESHROOM] by Fedde Ten Berge, ["Halldorophone"][HALLDOR] by Halldór Úlfarsson, ["The Daïs"][DAIS] by Pelle Christensen and ["Knurl"][KNURL] by Rafaele Andrade.

+Crescente is a portable standalone instrument, as the entire sound production chain happens within Crescente (it does also have an output for simultaneous external amplification and/or processing, when needed).
+It is shaped in a moon like body, which is embraced by the musician and exposes its most visually striking sensors facing front

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus sed molestie dui.
 Curabitur cursus leo lectus, non consequat nunc pretium sit amet.
 Fusce finibus lacus a tortor rutrum, in semper mi maximus.
 Integer molestie magna finibus quam aliquet lobortis.
 In luctus nisl massa, sit amet pellentesque enim suscipit eu.
 Aenean ac felis non enim pulvinar rhoncus.
 Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Praesent quis justo pellentesque, posuere arcu quis, blandit magna.
 Ut bibendum finibus diam, id accumsan sem sollicitudin quis.
 Nam semper sapien eget metus fringilla, a feugiat dui posuere.
 Ut eu lectus non massa ultrices tincidunt.
 Proin ut ligula id ligula sagittis tristique.
 Maecenas sagittis, tellus sit amet commodo dictum, nisl massa pharetra magna, sed semper justo tellus sed massa.
 Nam sit amet erat vitae ligula egestas rhoncus in eu turpis.
 Mauris gravida lacinia velit, id malesuada lacus interdum in.